csully245/TheOdinProject/Foundations/04 CSS Foundations/knowledge_checks.md

 6. Between a rule that uses one class selector and a rule that uses three type selectors, which rule has the higher specificity?

     One class selector

+## 4.2 Inspecting HTML And CSS

+1. How do you select a specific element on your page with your browser’s developer tools?

+    Right click > Inspect Element

+2. What does a strikethrough in a CSS element mean in your browser’s developer tools?

+    The style rule has been superceded by another rule.

+3. How do you change CSS in real time on specific elements of a web page with your browser’s developer tools?

+    Inspect Element > Styles tab